readthedocs/blog/website-migration.rst

 * A proper static site generator built for making a website and blog.
 * Pull request previews to allow us to review content changes.
 * Instant deployment of updates whenever we merge to ``main``.
-* All the rest of our :doc:`readthedocs:/features` that we offer to our users.
+* All the rest of our :doc:`readthedocs:reference/features` that we offer to our users.

-We're using our new :doc:`readthedocs:/build-customization` feature to build our site with Pelican, and it's been a really fun way to expand the capabilities of our build system.
+We're using our new :doc:`readthedocs:build-customization` feature to build our site with Pelican, and it's been a really fun way to expand the capabilities of our build system.